Gabriella439/nixos-in-production/manuscript/Modules.md

     …
   };

-  # Options that this module sets
+  # Options that this module defines
   config = {
     …
   };